Breeding Location:

 General

-Snow Goose: Large goose with two color phases.
-White phase is all white with black wing tips.
-Blue phase has white head and neck, blue-gray upperparts, gray-brown breast and sides, and white belly.
+Snow Goose: Large goose with two color morphs.
+White morph is all white with black wing tips.
+Blue morph has white head and neck, blue-gray upperparts, gray-brown breast and sides and white belly.
 Bill is pink with black lower mandible.
 Legs and feet are pink.
-Sexes are similar.
-Juvenile has brown head and neck, and gray bill.
+Sexes are similar; male is slightly larger.
+Juveniles of white morph have mottled gray head and neck, ashy-brown back and scapulars with white edging; bill and legs are dusky.
+Blue morph lacks white on head and neck and have darker gray or blue feathering.

 Range and Habitat

-Snow Goose: Breeds in the Arctic regions of North America and extreme eastern Siberia.
-In the west, spends winters on the Pacific coast from southern British Columbia south to Baja California; also mid-Atlantic coast and the Gulf Coast from Mississippi to Texas.
-Breeds on tundra; wintering habitats include salt marshes and marshy coastal bays and also freshwater marshes and adjacent grain fields.
+Snow Goose: Breeds in the Arctic regions of North America and eastern Siberia.
+In the west, winters on the Pacific coast from southern British Columbia to Baja California; also mid-Atlantic coast and the Gulf Coast from Mississippi to Texas.
+Breeds on tundra; wintering habitats include salt marshes and marshy coastal bays and also freshwater marshes and grain fields.

 Breeding and Nesting